dmacdermott/dmacdermott/README.md

 - <a href="https://github.com/skilltrain/skilltrain-app">skillTrain</a>

-  - A mobile app built in 3 weeks that connects gym goers with pesonal trainers via video chat
+  - A mobile app built in three weeks that connects gym goers with pesonal trainers via video chat
-  - Made with AWS and Flutter

 - <a href="https://github.com/CC16FloppyDisc/floppyDisc">Time Machine</a>
-  - An online market place that allows vintage game sellers to sell retro games.
-Built in one week using Stripe.
+  - An online market place made in one week that allows vintage game sellers to sell retro games.

 ## 💁‍♂️ Other than coding I enjoy